Let's make hydrogen

 Hydrogen generation expected to grow

 Demand for pure hydrogen stands at about 70 million tons annually and is expected to increase exponentially in the 2020s.
 At least a dozen countries from Chile to Japan and from Australia to Finland have already set out plans to ramp up output.
-The European Union and the United States have also rolled out polices to encourage production.
+The European Union and the United States have also rolled out polices to encourage the production of hydrogen.

 Hydrogen is already heavily used in specialized sectors such as ammonia and fertilizer production, in flat-glass industries, and oil refinery.
 Meanwhile, manufacturers are exploring new applications in commercial areas ranging from semi-conductors to fuel-cell cars to light bulbs.